Here are the six steps to developing a marketing budget as part of your marketing plan:

 - Understand Current and Future Trends.

-- 1 How do you create a budget for a marketing plan?
+- 1 How do you create a marketing budget plan?

-- 3 What is a good marketing budget for a small business?
+- 2 What is a good budget for a marketing plan?

-- 8 How do you budget for digital marketing?
+- 7 How much should you budget for marketing in 2021?

-- 9 What is a reasonable marketing budget for a startup?
+- 9 What is a sensible marketing budget?

-How do you create a budget for a marketing plan?
+How do you create a marketing budget plan?

 Below are the 6 steps you need to understand and create a successful marketing budget for your small business.